 The FDA only approves drugs for specific purposes.
-When a drug is used for any other purpose, it is referred to as “off-label”.
-Doctors are allowed to prescribe drugs off-label, when they feel it is in the best interests of their patients.
-Drug companies, on the other hand, are not allowed to market their products for off-label purposes.
+When a medication is used for every other purpose, it’s known as “off-label”.
+Doctors are allowed to prescribe medication off-label, when they believe it’s in the best interests of the patients.
+Drug companies, on the other hand, aren’t permitted to advertise their products for off-label functions.

-Zofran is sometimes prescribed off-label to treat acute gastroenteritis in children.
+Zofran is occasionally prescribed off-label to treat acute gastroenteritis in children.

-For many years, Zofran was also prescribed off-label to treat morning sickness in pregnant women.
-In 2012, the manufacturer reached a settlement agreement with the government regarding the marketing of several pharmaceutical products.
+For many years, Zofran was also prescribed off-label to deal with morning sickness in pregnant women.
+In 2012, the manufacturer reached a settlement deal with the authorities concerning the marketing of numerous pharmaceutical products.
 There were no findings that the manufacturer illegally marketed Zofran and the manufacturer did not admit wrongdoing or agree to plead guilty with respect to the marketing of Zofran.